noahehall/multicloud/multicloud.md

 - encrypt data before processing
 - protect data
   - at rest: any data you persist/store for any duration
-    - client side: encrypt before you send it
-    - server side: encrypt after you receive it
+    - server side: encrypt after you receive it and before saving it to disk
   - in transit: any data that gets transmitted from one system to another
+    - client side: encrypt before you send it; performed locally and data never leaves the runtime environment unencrypted
     - SSL/TLS
     - public/private certificates